-Our sensory systems provide us with a remarkably reliable interpretation of the world, allowing us to make predictions and perform difficult tasks with surprising accuracy.
+Our sensory systems provide a stable and reliable interpretation of the world around us, allowing us to make predictions, recognize patterns, and perform difficult tasks with remarkable accuracy.
 How do these capabilities arise from the underlying neural circuitry?
 Specifically, how do populations of neurons encode sensory information, and how do subsequent populations extract that information for recognition, decisions, and action?
 From a more theoretical perspective, why do sensory systems use these particular representations?
-Our research aims to answer these questions, through a combination of computational theory and modeling, coupled with perceptual and physiological experiments.
-Our endeavors can be categorized into three general classes.
+Our research aims to answer these questions, through computational theory and modeling, coupled with perceptual and physiological experiments.
+Our endeavors can be categorized into three general classes of research.

 Most recently, we have shown that in an efficient population, the selectivity of neurons for visual attributes should be inversely proportional to the probability of occurrence of those attributes.
 This arrangement also places strong limitations on perceptual capabilities: the discriminability of these attributes should be proportional to probability of their occurrence.
 These results are remarkable for their simplicity and provide clear and testable predictions.
 We have verified, through comparisons to electrophysiological measurements in monkeys, and perceptual measurements in humans, that these predictions are supported for a number of visual attributes (local orientation, spatial frequency, temporal frequency, and velocity), as well as two auditory attributes (frequency and modulation frequency).
 These results provide strong support for the ecological hypothesis that neural computations are well matched to the statistics of the environment.